Getting a Major or Minor in Sociology

 What can I do with a degree in sociology?
 Heading link

-A sociology major can serve as preparation for careers in such fields as law, management, urban and environmental planning, corrections, journalism, education, social work, public health and other service professions.
-A major in sociology will also prepare students to undertake graduate studies in sociology and other social sciences and interdisciplinary fields.
+Majoring in sociology will prepare you for a career in such fields as social work, public health, education, law, medicine, management, urban and environmental planning, journalism, corrections, and other service professions.
+Majoring in sociology can also prepare you to undertake graduate studies in sociology and other social sciences and interdisciplinary fields.

 See what our recent alumni are up to now.